Westlake Co. (NYSE:WLK) Shares Bought by BNP Paribas Arbitrage SA

 Wall Street Analyst Weigh In

 WLK has been the subject of several recent research reports.
-Wells Fargo & Company set a $125.00 price objective on Westlake in a research note on Thursday, November 17th.
+StockNews.com cut Westlake from a “buy” rating to a “hold” rating in a research note on Sunday, November 6th.
+Citigroup cut Westlake from a “neutral” rating to a “sell” rating in a research note on Tuesday, October 4th.
 Royal Bank of Canada lifted their price objective on Westlake from $107.00 to $113.00 and gave the company an “outperform” rating in a research note on Monday, November 7th.
-Deutsche Bank Aktiengesellschaft lifted their price objective on Westlake from $95.00 to $105.00 and gave the company a “hold” rating in a research note on Monday, November 7th.
-UBS Group upgraded Westlake from a “sell” rating to a “neutral” rating and lifted their price objective for the company from $92.00 to $95.00 in a research note on Thursday, October 6th.
-Finally, Citigroup cut Westlake from a “neutral” rating to a “sell” rating in a research note on Tuesday, October 4th.
-Three investment analysts have rated the stock with a sell rating, eight have given a hold rating and four have issued a buy rating to the stock.
-Based on data from MarketBeat, Westlake presently has a consensus rating of “Hold” and an average price target of $110.86.
+Scotiabank cut Westlake from a “sector perform” rating to a “sector underperform” rating in a research note on Monday, November 7th.
+Finally, JPMorgan Chase & Co. cut Westlake from an “overweight” rating to a “neutral” rating and decreased their price objective for the company from $135.00 to $109.00 in a research note on Tuesday, November 15th.
+Three analysts have rated the stock with a sell rating, eight have given a hold rating and four have assigned a buy rating to the company.
+According to data from MarketBeat.com, the company currently has a consensus rating of “Hold” and an average price target of $110.86.

 Westlake Corporation manufactures and supplies petrochemicals, polymers, and building products worldwide.
 It operates through two segments, Performance and Essential Materials; and Housing and Infrastructure Products.
 The Performance and Essential Materials segment manufactures and markets polyethylene, styrene monomer, ethylene co-products, PVC, VCM, ethylene dichloride chlor-alkali, and chlorinated derivative products.